 Under-representation and racial bias in mass media are by no means just a British phenomenon.
 In the United States, a 2017 survey by the American Society of News Editors found that only one in every six newsroom employees belonged to a racial minority.
 When bodies of colour do appear in mass media, narratives about them rarely depart from racialised stereotypes; they are typically depicted as victims or, worse, as violent or dangerous.

 Thus, the disproportionate media focus on Greta Thunberg does not come as a surprise and is in part due to severe misrepresentation of people of colour.
 Its collateral damage is to render activists of colour invisible.
 Indeed, before Greta Thunberg even began her own creative protests, numerous other young indigenous climate activists or activists of colour had fought in similarly impressive ways.
-The perseverance of young Indian activist Aditya Mukarji has led to over half a million plastic straws in New Delhi restaurants being replaced with paper alternatives.
+The perseverance of young Indian activist Aditya Mukarji has led to over 25 million plastic straws in New Delhi restaurants being replaced with paper alternatives.
 Another example is indigenous teen activist Helena Gualinga from the Sarayaku community in Ecuador, who is fighting against the fossil fuel industry to preserve indigenous land rights.

 Activists of colour are said to merely be following in her footsteps.
 Such categorisation deprives them of their agency and fails to acknowledge that their engagement often predated Greta Thunberg’s.